Jump to topic

 Drinking Alone: Is It Always Bad?

-While many people may drink alone because of an alcohol addiction, drinking alone isn’t necessarily bad if done responsibly.
-About four in 10 people report that they did drink alone at least on occasion.
+While many people may drink alone because of alcohol addiction, drinking alone isn’t necessarily bad if done responsibly.
+About four in 10 people report that they did occasionally drink alone.

 Drinking a beer or a glass of wine by yourself every now and then doesn’t mean you’re an alcoholic.
 However, you should be mindful of how many drinks you’re consuming and how frequently you reach for one.
 Drinking alone could potentially be a symptom of a larger issue that you’ll need to address — especially if it’s heavy drinking.